Cave Urban, ‘Save Our Souls’, Sculpture by the Sea, Bondi 2014. Photo Gareth Carr.

 No, however there is a $50 application fee when artists apply through an open call for artist submissions to exhibit.

-For this year’s Bondi exhibition each artist receives a guaranteed minimum income in the form of an artist cost contribution of $3,000 if they don’t otherwise earn more than $3,500 from awards, subsidies and sculpture sales.
+For this year’s Bondi exhibition each artist receives a guaranteed minimum income of $3,000 if they do not otherwise earn more than $3,500 from awards, subsidies and sculpture sales.

 In addition, each artist receives up to $1,250 towards the cost of the machinery and crew to install their sculptures.
-This covers the full costs for most of the artists in the exhibition.
+This covers the full installation and de-installation costs for most of the artists in the exhibition.

 Yes.

-When our organisation received $1million a year from the RISE fund in 2022 and 2023 shared between Sculpture by the Sea in Sydney and Perth exhibitions the artists received the following additional funding:
+When our organisation received $1 million a year from the RISE fund in 2022 and 2023, shared between the Sculpture by the Sea exhibitions in Sydney and Perth, the artists received the following additional funding: